apache/wicket-site/community/index.md

 ## Wicket Spring Boot integration

 [Wicket Spring Boot](https://github.com/MarcGiffing/wicket-spring-boot) makes it easy to create a Wicket applications with a minimum of configuration effort.
 It uses Spring Boot to autoconfigure Wickets core and its extension (like WicketStuff, BeanValidation, etc...).

 ---

+## Modern Web development with Apache Wicket

+Bring Wicket to the next level integrating your applications with Spring Boot, Hazelcast and WebJars!
+Learn how to create modern and scalable applications [with real examples](https://github.com/bitstorm/modern-webdev-wicket).

+---